mastodon/documentation/Running-Mastodon/Docker-Guide.md

     docker-compose run --rm web rake secret

-To enable Web Push notifications, you should generate a few extra secrets and put them into your `.env.production` file.
-Run Command below for each of `VAPID_PRIVATE_KEY` and `VAPID_PUBLIC_KEY` then copy the result into the `.env.production` file:
+To enable Web Push notifications, you should generate a private/public key pair and put them into your `.env.production` file.
+Run the command below to create `VAPID_PRIVATE_KEY` and `VAPID_PUBLIC_KEY` then copy the result into the `.env.production` file:

     docker-compose run --rm web rake mastodon:webpush:generate_vapid_key